 December 29, 2019 — New York

-The Latino Jewish Leadership Council (LJLC) strongly denounces yesterday's horrific stabbing attack at a Rabbi's home in Monsey, NY during Chanukah, the Jewish festival of lights.
-The group is appalled by the epidemic of antisemitic attacks in the New York region.
+We are witnessing a full-fledged epidemic of antisemitic attacks in the New York region.
 In the last week alone, there has been at least one each day.